 How to fix it: Depending on the problem, the solution could be tightening electrical connections, replacing the breaker or—in extreme cases—replacing the panel.

-Coolray serves the entire Atlanta metro area.
-If your furnace is tripping your circuit breaker or you have another heating problem, contact us today.
+Coolray has locations in metro Atlanta, Nashville, and Birmingham, AL. If your furnace is tripping your circuit breaker or you have another heating problem, contact us today.